Trespass (album): Songs

-"White Mountain" and "Dusk" had been worked out by Phillips and Rutherford before deciding to record the album.
-The whole group worked on the music for "Stagnation", originally called "Movement", that Gabriel added lyrics to.
-"Visions of Angels" was recorded for the previous album From Genesis to Revelation, but not used – the band did not think any takes of it were good enough – so it was re-recorded for Trespass.
-It originated from 1968 a piano piece by Phillips at a time when his piano technique was limited, but could produce a "plodding" style similar to songs by the Beach Boys and the Beatles.
-It has a more straightforward verse/chorus structure than some of the other songs.
-"Stagnation" and "Dusk" showed Phillips and Rutherford's combined twelve-string sound, along with Banks taking a lead on piano, organ and Mellotron.
-This subsequently became a trademark of early Genesis.
+The whole group worked on the music for "Stagnation", and Gabriel added lyrics to it.
+It was one of several Genesis songs to reuse sections of their never-recorded epic "The Movement".
+"Stagnation" and "Dusk" showed Phillips and Rutherford's combined twelve-string sound, along with Banks taking leads on piano, organ and Mellotron.
+The organ lead uses a surreal descending note which Banks produced by turning the organ off and then turning it back on.
 Rutherford later recalled there were around ten acoustic guitars on part of "Stagnation", but they cancelled each other out in the final mix.
 Gabriel described the track as a "journey song" with its lack of a more typical verse/chorus structure and the variety of mood changes it presents.
-At one point during its development the song was around 13 minutes long before sections were removed or altered, but the introduction remained unchanged.
+Sections were removed or altered, but the introduction remained unchanged.
+The vocal effect on the section referencing "bitter minnows amongst the weeds and slimy water" was created by having Gabriel sing into a narrow tube with the intent of making it sound like he was underwater.
+"Dusk" originated with a piece written by Phillips and Rutherford, with Phillips writing most of the lyrics.

-"The Knife" was written by Gabriel and Banks.
+The music to the verse/chorus section of "The Knife" was written by Gabriel and Banks, the lyrics were written by Gabriel and Phillips, and the remaining sections were written by all four founding members of Genesis.
 It was originally titled "The Nice" as a tribute to the Nice, and the organ part on the track was styled to resemble the playing of Nice keyboardist Keith Emerson.
 As fans of that group, Genesis were inspired to put together a heavier rock song which Gabriel said was "something more dangerous" compared to their delicate acoustic numbers.
 He added: "It was the first peak of a darker energy that we discovered".
-It lasted up to 19 minutes in concert, but was reduced to eight for the album.
+It lasted up to 19 minutes in concert, but was reduced to nine for the album.
 Gabriel wrote the lyrics as a parody of a protest song.
-The song's interlude, in which a group of soldiers fire on a crowd of protesters, was inspired by the Kent State shootings from the previous spring.
+The song's spoken word interlude, in which a group of soldiers fire on a crowd of protesters, was inspired by the Kent State shootings from the previous spring.